 Peonies.
 We just can't get enough of them.
 They’re somehow dreamy and dramatic at the same time.
 These illustrious stems have only a short vase life - typically around 5 days - so you'll want to know how to look after yours to get the best from them.
 That's where this handy guide comes in.
 Read on for peony care tips and some helpful hints from our brilliant florists.

-Choose a vase that’s sparkling clean and fill it about two thirds full with fresh water.
+Choose a vase that’s sparkling clean (give it a good scrub in hot water with your fave eco-friendly detergent, and then dry it thoroughly) and fill it about two thirds full with fresh water.

 These beauties are precious, so handle them with care.
-Recycle any wrapping and take care to leave the florist’s tie in place – this is what holds the bouquet in shape and it’ll save you having to arrange the flowers yourself (an expert florist has already done the hard work!)
+Recycle any wrapping and take care to leave the florists’ tie in place – this is what keep the bouquet in that beautiful shape and it’ll save you having to arrange the flowers yourself (an expert florist has already done the hard work!)

 "We hand-tie our peonies in bud so you can enjoy the magic of watching them bloom before your eyes.
 The tightly packed golf ball sized buds will usually open to reveal blooms up to three times the original bud size.
 Peonies are really impressive flowers!"
 Jo, The Daisy Chain, Shepperton

 Use a sharp pair of shears or floristry scissors to trim the stems by 3-5cm.
 Always cut them at an angle.
-This allows your peonies to get a good drink.
+This means the stem has a greater surface areas for taking up water, allowing your peonies to get a good drink.